 Support to the Council is provided by the Secretary of the Council, who is also Director of the ministerial and summit meeting task forces.
 The Secretary of the Council ensures that NAC mandates are executed and its decisions recorded and circulated.
 A small Council Secretariat ensures the bureaucratic and logistical aspects of the Council’s work, while the relevant divisions of the International Staff support the work of committees reporting to the NAC.

 NATO summit meetings normally involve member countries only.
 However, on occasion, and provided Allies agree, meetings can be convened in other formats.
-They include, for instance, meetings of defence or foreign ministers, heads of state and government of countries belonging to the Euro-Atlantic Partnership Council, the NATO-Russia Council, the NATO-Ukraine Commission or the NATO-Georgia Commission.
+They include, for instance, meetings of defence ministers and foreign ministers or meetings of heads of state and government from partner countries.
 They can also include leaders from countries contributing troops to a NATO-led operation, as was the case for ISAF troop-contributing countries at the 2010 Lisbon Summit or top representatives from international organisations such as the United Nations, the European Union or the World Bank.